[.pem/.crt] Why are the extensions of certificates and private keys different?

 Hello everyone.

-I work in the System Solutions Department and sleep about 12 hours on my days off.
+I work in the System Solutions Department and I sleep about 12 hours on my days off.

 I admire short sleepers.

-In the article below, we have specified the extensions used in the description ``◯Extensions used in this article.''
+In the article below, we have clearly stated the extensions used in the section "◯ Extensions used in this article."

-This is a preface that I wrote because ``certificate and key extensions may differ depending on the environment and person.''
+This is a preface written because "certificate and key extensions may differ depending on the environment and person."

 How to check certificate integrity and verification results with openssl command/option explanation